HackYourFuture/hyf_projects/README.md

-# Building your portfolio while proving to be a Proactive Developer
+# Building your portfolio and proving you are a proactive developer

 ![Banner](img/portfoliorepo.jpg)